Greater Los Angeles: Ventura County

 Ventura County is mostly suburban and rural and also has developed primarily through the growth of Los Angeles.
-Central and southern Ventura County formerly consisted of small towns along the Pacific Coast until the expansion of U.S. Route 101 drew in commuters from the San Fernando Valley.
+Central and southern Ventura County formerly consisted of small towns along the Pacific Coast until the expansion of US 101 drew in commuters from the San Fernando Valley.
 Master-planned cities soon began developing, and the county became increasingly urbanized.
 The northern part of the county, however, remains largely undeveloped and is mostly within the Los Padres National Forest.